DeMisty D. Bellinger

 Michael Guilfoyle serves as a member of the Worcester Children’s Chorus’s board of directors.

 In addition to his work for the Worcester Children’s Chorus, Michael is the Executive Director of Communications at Assumption College, having served their since 2013.
-Prior to his work at Assumption College, Michael began his career after receiving his Bachelor of Science in Political Science from Saint Anselm College and went on to serve as the Director of Communications in the United States House of Representatives.
-Michael has also previously served as the Director of Communications for the Diocese of Providence as well as a Director of Communications for the political campaign, Whitehouse for Senate.
+Prior to his work at Assumption College, Michael began his career after receiving his Bachelor of Arts in Political Science from Saint Anselm College and went on to serve as the Director of Communications in the United States House of Representatives.
+Michael has also previously served as the Director of Communications for the Diocese of Providence as well as a Director of Communications for campaigns for the United States Senate.